 If you are interested in learning more about the architect, don’t miss our tour of the works and life of Antoni Gaudi.

-But wait!
-There is more!
-Share this post to learn about a date that is meant to remind everyone of Gaudi beyond his death!
+AND BONUS!
+The date that is meant to remind everyone of Gaudi beyond his death!

 Let’s socialize!
 What is your favorite favorite story about the life of Antoni Gaudi and why?
 Let us know in a comment below!